 - In general, ARBs have warnings for fetal toxicity, hypotension (especially in volume- or salt-depleted patients), impaired renal function, and hyperkalemia/electrolyte imbalances.
-Treatment should be discontinued when pregnancy is detected. - Candesartan and olmesartan have warnings for morbidity in infants < 1 year of age. - Olmesartan has a unique warning for sprue-like enteropathy, which is manifested by severe, chronic diarrhea with substantial weight loss. - Telmisartan has a unique warning for use in patients with impaired hepatic function, as it is eliminated mostly by biliary excretion. - Diuretics (ie, HCTZ, chlorthalidone) may alter glucose tolerance and raise levels of cholesterol, triglycerides, and serum uric acid levels (which may precipitate gout).
-Diuretics may cause elevations of serum calcium and monitoring is recommended in patients with hypercalcemia. - HCTZ may also cause an idiosyncratic reaction resulting in acute transient myopia and acute angle-closure glaucoma. - Thiazide diuretics have been reported to cause exacerbation or activation of systemic lupus erythematosus. - Nebivolol has warnings for abrupt cessation of therapy, cardiac failure, bronchospastic diseases, thyrotoxicosis, and peripheral vascular disease. - Amlodipine has warnings for increased angina and hepatic impairment. - Sacubitril/valsartan has additional warnings for angioedema, hypotension, a risk of decreased or impaired renal function in susceptible patients, and hyperkalemia.
+Treatment should be discontinued when pregnancy is detected.
+Candesartan and olmesartan have warnings for morbidity in infants < 1 year of age. - Olmesartan has a unique warning for sprue-like enteropathy, which is manifested by severe, chronic diarrhea with substantial weight loss. - Telmisartan has a unique warning for use in patients with impaired hepatic function, as it is eliminated mostly by biliary excretion. - Diuretics (ie, HCTZ, chlorthalidone) may alter glucose tolerance and raise levels of cholesterol, triglycerides, and serum uric acid levels (which may precipitate gout).
+Diuretics may cause elevations of serum calcium and monitoring is recommended in patients with hypercalcemia. - HCTZ may also cause an idiosyncratic reaction resulting in acute transient myopia and acute angle-closure glaucoma.

+• Thiazide diuretics have been reported to cause exacerbation or activation of systemic lupus erythematosus.

+- HCTZ is associated with an increased risk of non-melanoma skin cancer. - Amlodipine has warnings for increased angina and acute myocardial infarction, and hepatic impairment. - Sacubitril/valsartan has additional warnings for angioedema, hypotension, a risk of decreased or impaired renal function in susceptible patients, and hyperkalemia.